 This is doubly true when you consider just how changeable the current working environment is: new technologies and exciting developments lead to a constantly evolving playing field, and without being able to see what is coming into play it is impossible to respond intelligently.

-However, with a thorough factory audit, and the factory audit checklist that it will produce, it’s easy to see exactly what you’ve got at your disposal and make sure that you’re making decisions that keep you one step ahead of the competition.
+However, with a thorough factory audit, and the checklist that it will produce, it’s easy to see exactly what you’ve got at your disposal and make sure that you’re making decisions that keep you one step ahead of the competition.

 It's not hard to fall foul of the modern world – social media has meant that small-scale scandals can explode out of all proportion in moments, and this can lead to irreparable damage to a reputation you’ve spent a lifetime building.
 Environmental fears and human-rights' concerns now have to be considered as a part of our regular working practice, as a perceived lack of commitment to corporate responsibility can be astonishingly harmful to your reputation.